 Your company’s best weapon for retaining high-risk customers is to provide them with tools for success.
-If your customers aren’t able to successfully use your product, they’ll stop engaging.
-Invest in meaningful interactions with this segment of your customer base, and focus your customer service representatives on proactively making suggestions for better usage.
+That’s because if your customers aren’t able to successfully use your product, they’ll stop engaging.

 4. Monitor Trigger Events

-For many subscription businesses, “trigger events” within the organization can be a key contributor to churn.
-Unlike client engagement and happiness, they’re much more-difficult and expensive to monitor.
-Have a plan in place if your point-of-contact at an organization leaves for a new position, or account administrators are changed, which could indicate organizational restructuring.
+For a subscription business, “trigger events” within the organization can be a key contributor to increasing risk of churn in customers.
+Unlike client engagement and happiness, these events are much more difficult and expensive to monitor.

-Due to the cost and personal attention required to effectively monitor trigger events, Murphy recommends developing a strategy based on retaining your company’s best customers, and potentially letting others go.
+Due to the cost and personal attention required to effectively monitor trigger events, Murphy recommends developing a strategy that focuses retention efforts on your best customers and potentially letting others go.

-There are reasons for churn that lie well outside what your company’s customer service and retention specialists can control.
-Lack of organizational readiness and misalignment between cost and value on the customer’s side can both cause customers to cancel their subscription to a stellar product they love.
-However, ensure your churn occurs at little fault of your own, and you didn’t ignore warning signs and respond proactively.
+For example, lack of organizational readiness and misalignment between cost and value on the customer’s side can cause customers to cancel their subscription to a stellar product they love.